Erica Mena

-Erica Jasmin Mena (born November 8, 1987) is an American actress, model, singer and video vixen.
-She is best known for her appearances in the Love & Hip Hop franchise from 2011 to 2023, particularly in the New York and Atlanta installments.
+Erica Jasmin Mena (born November 8, 1987) is an American television personality, actress, model and video vixen.
+Mena began her career as a video vixen, appearing in the music videos "Lean Back" by Terror Squad, and "Candy Shop" by 50 Cent, amongst others.
+Mena gained wider recognition after joining VH1's Love & Hip Hop: New York in 2011, where she remained in a prominent role until 2015.
+She would later join the cast of Love & Hip Hop: Atlanta from 2018 to 2023.

 Career

 Mena first gained notoriety as a model and "video vixen", through her appearances in various hip hop music videos, for artists such as Chris Brown, Fabolous, Akon and Fat Joe.
-She became known to a larger audience through her reality television appearances, including Kourtney & Khloe Take Miami and Love & Hip Hop: New York, the original installment of the Love & Hip Hop franchise.
+In 2009, while living in Miami, Florida, she would make regular appearances on the first season of Kourtney & Khloe Take Miami while she worked at the Kardashian sisters' DASH boutique.

+In 2011, Mena would begin appearing on the VH1 reality series Love & Hip Hop: New York in a supporting role during the show's second season.
+The next year, she became a main cast member, and would remain in that position until 2015 when she announced her decision to leave the show, following her engagement to rapper Bow Wow.

+In August 2017, VH1 announced that Mena would compete in the first season of VH1's Scared Famous, which premiered in October 2017.
+She was initially eliminated fourth, before re-entering the competition, and ultimately finishing in third place.

 She has released two autobiographies, Chronicles of a Confirmed Bachelorette and Underneath It All.
-In August 2017, it was announced that Mena would compete in the first season of VH1's Scared Famous, which premiered in October 2017.
 In 2018, Erica joined the cast of Love & Hip Hop: Atlanta for the seventh season.
 In 2019, she returned to Love & Hip Hop: New York for its tenth anniversary season.

 Mena was fired from Love & Hip Hop: Atlanta in September 2023, after calling fellow cast member Spice a "blue monkey".